Alicja-G/WinterStore/README.md

 For authorization purposes, not every user is able to view the whole application.
 For all features there is a need to be logged as: admin@winterstore.com with password: Admin-111 .
+(Due to testing purposes, this feature is curretly switched off)

 As I'm currently working on this project, it's not finished yet.